HobbaZ/my-gatsby-site/content/blog/What-to-look-for/index.md

 ---
-title: What to look for before buying a domain
+title: What to look for before buying an expired domain
 date: "2023-08-31"
 ---

-There are a few main pointers when buying a domain, you have to consider your budget, the domain length, the appeal and potential of the domain, estimated value and historical use.
+There are a few main pointers when buying an expired domain, you have to consider your budget, the domain length, the appeal and potential of the domain, estimated value and historical use.
 These values all play a part in determining if the domain has the potential to be transformed from a barren wasteland into a successful brand.

 ##### Your budget